Jewish prayer: Mincha

 Mincha commences with Ashrei and the prayer Uva letzion, after which the first section of the next weekly portion is read from the Torah scroll.
 The Amidah follows the same pattern as the other Shabbat Amidah prayers, with the middle blessing starting Attah Echad.
 The short prayer Tzidkatcha is recited after the Amidah, followed by Kaddish and Aleinu.

 Ma'ariv

-The week-day Ma'ariv is recited on the evening immediately following Shabbat, concluding with Vihi No'am, Ve-Yitten lekha, and Havdalah.
+At the conclusion of the Sabbath, the weekday Ma'ariv is recited.
+Some communities recite (sometimes sing) Psalm 144 and Psalm 67.
+In the amidah, ata chonantanu is added in the fourth blessing.
+After the conclusion of the Amidah, Vihi No'am, Veyiten Lecha, and Havdalah are recited, followed by Aleinu; some delay the recitation of Ve-Yitten lekha until after the recitation of Havdalah at home.

 Special observances and circumstances

 Rosh Hashana and Yom Kippur

 The services for the Days of Awe, Rosh Hashana and Yom Kippur, take on a solemn tone as befits these days.
 Traditional solemn tunes are used in the prayers.

 The musaf service on Rosh Hashana has nine blessings; the three middle blessings include biblical verses attesting to sovereignty, remembrance and the shofar, which is sounded during the service.

 Yom Kippur is the only day in the year when there are five prayer services.
 The evening service, containing the Ma'ariv prayer, is widely known as "Kol Nidrei", the opening declaration made preceding the prayer.
 During the daytime, shacharit, musaf (which is recited on Shabbat and all festivals) and mincha are followed, as the sun begins to set, by Ne'ila, which is recited just this once a year.